nihole/wikigraph/README.md

 Wikigraph (or Wave Graph) is a presentation of information in a logical relationship.
 These logical relationships can be displayed as a graph, where each node is a statement or wiki article, and each edge represents one of three possible types of logical relationships: **direct refutation**, **indirect refutation** and **complement** (see description below in this document).

 This method is called  [wave analysis](https://habr.com/ru/post/506670/) .
-With this approach, logical chains are created, consisting of sequential alternation of arguments (nodes) for and against the main statement (root node).
-It looks like a wave: yes, no, yes, no ...
+With this approach, logical chains are created, consisting of arguments (nodes) for and against the main statement (root node).
+It looks like a wave.
 Therefore, we will call this logical chain as a **wave**.

 The idea behind this project is to describe this structure in a YAML file and use a github repository wiki for articles related to nodes.
 A graph is automatically generated from this YAML file.